masaic-ai-platform/platform-ui/docs/api_integration.md

 2. **`messages`**: Array of chat messages with user and assistant roles
 3. **`isLoading`**: Boolean to show loading states during API calls
 4. **`streamingContent`**: Accumulated content during streaming responses
+5. **`textFormat`**: Current format type that determines content rendering

+### MCP Tools Integration

+#### Configuration Requirements

+When MCP server tools are configured, they must be included in every API request:

+1. **Persistent Tool Configuration**: MCP tools persist across all requests in a conversation
+2. **Server Configuration**: Each MCP server requires:
+   - `server_label`: Unique identifier for the server
+   - `server_url`: Complete endpoint URL for the MCP server
+   - `allowed_tools`: Array of specific tool names the model can use

+#### Implementation Notes

+- **Configuration Source**: All MCP tool parameters are configured by users in the MCP tool config modal
+- **Tool Inclusion**: MCP tools are automatically included in the `tools` array for every request based on saved configuration
+- **Headers Support**: Custom HTTP headers can be configured for MCP server authentication and authorization
+- **Response Handling**: The response events remain the same; MCP tool execution is transparent
+- **Error Handling**: MCP server errors are handled within the response flow
+- **Tool Responses**: Tool execution results are integrated into the streaming response

+#### Best Practices

+1. **Tool Naming**: Use descriptive `server_label` values for easy identification
+2. **Security**: Ensure MCP server URLs are secure and authenticated
+3. **Tool Selection**: Only include necessary tools in `allowed_tools` for security
+4. **Instructions**: Provide clear instructions about tool usage and response formatting

 ### API Integration Flow

 1. **Request Preparation**: Build request body with current settings and previous response ID
+2. **MCP Tools Integration**: Include configured MCP tools in every request
+3. **Format Type Tracking**: Store `text.format.type` for proper content rendering
-2. **Streaming Setup**: If streaming is enabled, set up EventSource for SSE
+4. **Streaming Setup**: If streaming is enabled, set up EventSource for SSE
-3. **Response Processing**: Handle different event types and update UI accordingly
+5. **Response Processing**: Handle different event types and update UI accordingly
+6. **Content Rendering**: Apply format-specific rendering based on request format type
-4. **State Updates**: Update conversation state and prepare for next interaction
+7. **State Updates**: Update conversation state and prepare for next interaction
-5. **Error Handling**: Display appropriate error messages and maintain application state
+8. **Error Handling**: Display appropriate error messages and maintain application state

 ### Configuration Management